strawbees/learning-platform-gatsby/content/activities/05a-build-a-blinking-star.md

 <section component="youtube" url="https://youtu.be/4zduly6FhQs"></section>

-Blinking an LED light may sound trivial but it hides great complexities as you start thinking of synchronizing and adding rhythm to the light show.
-Ideas such as brightness, luminosity, color intensity and hue can be explored and there are infinite ways you can make your star shine.
+Blinking an LED light may sound trivial, but it hides significant complexities as you start thinking of synchronizing and adding rhythm to the light show.
+Ideas such as brightness, luminosity, color intensity, and hue can be explored with infinite ways you can make your star shine.

 <section component="gallery">